ngx-formly/ngx-formly/demo/src/app/guides/custom-formly-wrapper.md

   })
   export class AppModule { }
   ```
-You can do this by setting the `wrappers: ['fieldset', 'label']` to that type in the module
+You can do this by setting the `wrappers: ['form-field']` to that type in the module